 Phase 1 is expected to completed by 2023.

-Anchored by Glasgow Airport and just 6 miles west of Glasgow, a further third innovation district is underway.
-The Advanced Manufacturing Innovation District Scotland (AMIDS) will be home to the £65 million National Manufacturing Institute of Scotland and will create an internationally recognised centre for innovation, research and advanced manufacturing.
+Anchored by Glasgow Airport and just 6 miles west of Glasgow, AMIDS will be home to the £65 million National Manufacturing Institute of Scotland and the £56 million Medicines Manufacturing Innovation Centre.
+AMIDS is poised to become an internationally recognised centre for innovation, research and advanced manufacturing.